HSC One World Karadeniz: Career

 Stena have decided to make the Holyhead – Dún Laoghaire service a seasonal route following the sailing on 13 September 2011.
-The route resumed service on Friday 30 March 2012 and will cease operation on 11 September 2012.
+The route resumed service on 30 March 2012 and ceased operation on 11 September 2012.
 She will return to the Dún Laoghaire – Holyhead for the Christmas and New Year period from 20 December – 5 January 2013 leaving Holyhead at 1030am and Dún Laoghaire at 1330.
-According to the Stenaline.ie booking engine, her 2013 season will commence on 22 March and run until 10 September, before once again returning for Christmas 2013.
+According to the Stenaline.ie booking engine, her 2013 season commenced on 22 March and ran until 10 September, before once again returning for Christmas 2013.
 For the 2013 season, her sailing time has been increased to 135 minutes which should enable further fuel savings.
-HSS Explorer returns on 20 December for 12 days of sailings from Dún Laoghaire to Holyhead and her 2014 season will run from 9 April – 9 September 2014.
+Stena Explorer returned on 20 December for 12 days of sailings from Dún Laoghaire to Holyhead and her 2014 season ran from 9 April – 9 September 2014.
 Unlike previous years, Stena Explorer did not operate additional services over the Christmas period.